Yin-Yin/SAP-Open-UI5-art-explorer/README.md

         - tie the buttons to the loading of the page

  - make one modal that caters the whole painting pool functions
- 	- move style button in there?
-(I mean comboBox
+ 	- move style comboBox in it?
  - display random style correctly

  - fix css in paintings pool modal